Copy of a painting "Shoeing" by Bertram Couldery (1861-1870.)

 Why copy artwork?

-Copying artwork is common for artists to improve their skills and gain a deeper understanding of the craft.
-Several famous artists began as copyists and many galleries offer copyist programs.
+Copying works of art is common for artists working to improve their skills and to gain a deeper understanding of the craft.
+Artists such as Manet, Degas and Chagall began as copyists themselves.

-• ensure copies are different dimensions than the original;
+materials and media, - ensure copies are of different dimensions than the original

 They were done by Bertram Couldery (1838 – 1911).
 Bertram specialized in landscape painting, and was an excellent copyist.
 Bertram and Cecilia Couldery visited Canada from England in the early 1880s.
 They had a second home in Belleville and were both painters.
 Glanmore houses a large collection of artifacts from their estate.